News / May 21, 2026

 - a clear statement from Borland or Corbell about what can be said publicly.

-UAP stories often move from phrase to legend very quickly.
+UAP stories tend to harden from phrase to legend quickly.

 This one has a catchy name, a known media figure, a congressional witness, and a clipped public moment.
 That is enough to travel.
 It is not enough to verify.